gmc-code/PC-microbit-micropython/docs/breadboards/Motor_with_transistor.rst

 .. admonition:: Tasks

     #.
 Write a new function that uses the turn_on and turn-off functions and has parameters for the length of time to turn it on and the length of time to turn it off.
 Set both of these parameters to a default value of 4000.
     #.
-Write code, using this new function, to turn on the motor for 6 seconds then turn it off for 2 seconds when the A button is pressed, and on for 2 seconds then off for 6 seconds when the B button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.
+Write code, using this new function, to turn on the motor for 6 seconds then turn it off for 2 seconds when the A-button is pressed, and on for 2 seconds then off for 6 seconds when the B-button is pressed, and on for 4 seconds then off for 4 seconds when nothing is pressed.

     .. dropdown::
         :icon: codescan